geohackweek/datasharing/_episodes/04-cloud.md

 ## Important things to think about
 - How do I choose a cloud provider? (e.g. AWS, Azure, Google Cloud Platform)
 - Costing
+- Pervasiveness of vendor in field
 - Continuous, integrated delivery (build-test-share)
   - Use Github for collaboration and coordination

 ## Examples of Applications on the Cloud with a Geospatial focus
 - Web frameworks with API (AralDIF/NicaDIF/HiMAT)
 - Geoserver for data sharing
+- Managed databases
 - Jupyterhub